 “Thinking is mother of necessity and grandmother of invention.”

-As we breathe, and we take our breathing for granted, all of us think and not all but most of us take our thinking for granted.
+As we breathe, and we take our breathing for granted, all of us think and but most of us take our thinking for granted.

 According to the book Mind Power by James Borg (a Positive psychologist and author of many books), every human being thinks around 60 to 70 thousand thoughts in a day.
 Imagine the number of thoughts we are to receive in our brain on a daily basis.
 This little brain with an average of 1.3 to 1.4 kg size in our body, if it has to go through all those thoughts and process them one by one, it will block all other human activities.
 The person may do nothing but just processing these thoughts.